IBS Firearms Instructors Information

 Ralph was certified as a General Police Instructor, SWAT Instructor, Crisis Negotiations Team Instructor, Street Gang Instructor, as well as Lead Instructor for Crisis Negotiation Team for the Department of Energy Central Training Academy.
 He has instructed Law Enforcement in these areas and more for over 25 years.
 Ralph was also the director of the National Junior Shooting Program for 10 years.
-Ralph is currently a Federal Officer for the U. S. Veterans’ Administration.
+Now Ralph retired as a Federal Police Officer for the Veteran’s Administration.

 Mike Kleinfeld began his career in Law Enforcement as a Deputy for the Torrance County Sheriff’s Department in 1997.
 He also worked for the Moriarty City Police Department and then the State Department of Transportation as a Motor Transport Police Officer before transferring to the Albuquerque Police Department as a patrol officer, Tazer instructor, armorer, and ended up retiring a few years ago as a detective in the Major Crimes Division.
 He has also retired from teaching Concealed Carry certification for the state.

 Mike has extensive training in firearms and is also a Less Than Lethal Taser Instructor.

 Reynolds and Kemp have extensive real gunfight experience and all three instructors have more than 100 years of combined military, law enforcement, and civilian firearms experience.